• Skip to main content

 Set In Our Ways

-July 26, 2019 by Lisa
+July 26, 2019 by Jess Powell

 The modern era has provided us with many benefits.
 Enhanced technology has changed our health care, our connections with one another, and increased our access to opportunities we would not have had without it.
 We see the changes with our children and their relationships with their peers.
 As technology changes our lives, we adapt socially and our bodies physically adapt.